ldhop/ldhop/packages/core/README.md

 type TransformStore = (qas: QueryAndStore) => void
 ```

+#### Filtering

+Filtering can be achieved using `match` step, and assigning the result to a new variable.

 ### Example query: Fetch Solid WebId Profile

 See [Solid WebID Profile specification](https://solid.github.io/webid-profile/#discovery) for context.